nalexai/ecoshift/README.md

 $ brownie test tests/
 $ brownie run scripts/deploy.py
 ```

+To use API requests, you need some LINK token (see the [Chainlink docs](https://docs.chain.link/docs/advanced-tutorial/) for more info)

 ### Wallet API
 Ecowallets are identified by a human-readable name like `mywallet.eco`.
 Similar to the Ethereum Name Service, the numeric ID of the wallet is obtained from its [namehash](https://docs.ens.domains/contract-api-reference/name-processing).